ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

    .. note::

       The ``lower_bound``/``upper_bound`` and ``fill_in`` parameters
+      are not supported: setting them to non-default values raises an ``UnsupportedFeatureError`` at input-file generation, while the
-      are accepted but currently ignored (they log a warning when set to non-default values): the density fills the entire simulation box.
-For sub-volume densities use ``AnalyticDistribution``,
+      density fills the entire simulation box.
+For sub-volume densities use ``AnalyticDistribution``, ``GaussianDistribution`` or
-      ``GaussianDistribution`` or ``FoilDistribution`` instead.
+      ``FoilDistribution`` instead.

 ``GaussianDistribution``
   A constant-density region with Gaussian ramps at the front and the rear